 There are two signal lines used for each interface.
 They are the data line and the clock line.
 During a receive or transmit cycle, the clock will be generated by the keyboard or pointing device.
-The system only drives the clock line for

 TABLE 5.
 SERIAL CONTROLLER 1 I/O ADDRESSES